uha0001/wsp-handbook/docs/getting_started.md

 Follow the prompts to choose a new password.

----

-## File Organization
+## Understanding Storage

-WSP uses two primary storage locations.
+WSP provides two main storage locations, each intended for different types of files.

 ### Home Directory (`$HOME`)

-Store:

-- Scripts
-- Programs
-- Configuration files
-- Important results
-- Small reference datasets

-The home directory is backed up periodically but has limited storage.

-### Scratch Directory (`scratch`)

-Store:

-- Raw sequencing data
-- Large datasets
-- Intermediate files
-- Temporary analysis results

-Scratch is intended for high-capacity storage but is **not backed up**.

-> **Note:** At the time of writing, there is no standardized project directory structure or naming convention across the lab.
-Organize your projects consistently within your own workspace.

----

-## Good Practices

-- Keep scripts and results organized.
-- Use descriptive filenames.
-- Store large files in `scratch`.
-- Store code and important results in `$HOME`.
-- Avoid modifying shared directories unless instructed.
-- Be considerate of shared computing resources.

----

-## Next Steps

-After your first login:

-- Learn the WSP directory structure.
-- Read the Linux Basics guide.
-- Learn how to transfer files.
-- Learn how to use `screen` for long-running jobs.
-- Learn basic resource management (`htop`, `nice`).
+Your home directory should contain files you want to keep long-term, such as:

+- scripts
+- software you installed yourself
+- configuration files
+- important results
+- small reference datasets

+The home directory is backed up regularly, but available storage is limited.

+### Scratch Storage

+Scratch is designed for large files and temporary analyses.
+Typical examples include:

+- raw sequencing data
+- intermediate files
+- alignment files
+- temporary analysis outputs

+Scratch offers much more storage space, but it is **not backed up**.
+Never store the only copy of important data there.

+> **Note:** There is currently no standard directory structure used across the lab.
+Choose a consistent organization that works for you and keep related files together.

+## Good Habits

+A little organization goes a long way.
+We recommend:

+- using descriptive file and folder names
+- keeping scripts separate from raw data
+- storing large datasets in scratch
+- keeping code and important results in your home directory
+- avoiding changes to shared directories unless necessary
+- being considerate when using shared computing resources

+## Where to Go Next

+Once you've successfully logged in, the next guides to read are:

+1. Linux Basics
+2. File Organization
+3. File Transfer
+4. Using `screen` for long-running analyses
+5. Resource Management